Thomas-Duggan/CCTurtleKit/README.md

     cctk.fuelCheck(100, fuelSlots) ---If fuel is below 100, take fuel from the last 4 slots and refuel

-    if cctk.storageFull(usedSlots) == true then ---Once the storage is full, cctk.returnHome() ---Return to location where script was activated cctk.store(usedSlots) ---Deposit all items
+    if cctk.storageFull(usedSlots) == true then ---Once the storage is full, cctk.returnHome() ---Return to location where turtle was placed cctk.store(usedSlots) ---Deposit all items
         cctk.backToWork() ---Return to where it was last mining end